2015 SEED Grant

 - There is a demonstration that city funds will be matched by another source;

-- The requested amount is small to cover a short-term funding gap or to help a project get off of the ground;
+- The requested amount is intended to cover a short-term funding gap or to help a project get off of the ground;

 - And, the project or program makes improvements to the food system that can be tracked and measured.